Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

-After hitting .281 with two home runs, three walks and four RBI in his past 10 games, Christian Walker and the Arizona Diamondbacks face the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Saturday.
+Christian Walker, with a slugging percentage of .417 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks against the Chicago Cubs, with Kyle Hendricks on the mound, September 10 at 2:20 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Cubs.
+In his previous game he had a hitless performance (0-for-5) against the Cubs.

 Christian Walker Game Info & Props vs. the Cubs